Explore the Revolution

 Initiatives for the 250th anniversary of the Revolution include:

 • The Seminar on the American Revolution will also follow the museum’s interpretive themes to explore the events and implications of this earth-shattering event.
-Calls for Papers can be found here to submit new research on the period.
+Information about the upcoming Seminar on the American Revolution can be found here to submit new research on the period.

 • The Bulletin of the Fort Ticonderoga Museum will mark a full century of being in print during the 250th anniversary.
 This annual publication will continue to share new research on the period by following Fort Ticonderoga’s interpretive themes and providing opportunities for speakers at our seminars to get their work in print as a legacy for future generations of students and historians.